vdsabev/var/README.md

     npm install var

+Then create a file named **env.json** in your root folder.
+It will contain default values and simple validation rules for your environment variables. **Any environment variables defined prior to reading the env.json file will take precedence**, but will be converted and validated according to the corresponding type parsed from the **env.json** file.

-And then in Node:
+And in Node just use **env** instead of **process.env**:

     var env = require('var');

-But first create a file named **env.json** in your root folder.
-It will contain default values and simple validation rules for your environment variables. **Any environment variables defined prior to reading env.json file will take precedence**, but will be converted and validated according to the corresponding type parsed from the **env.json** file.

 **Warning:** some Node hosting providers don't support spaces in environment variables.
 You are free to use spaces in **env.json** though.